VerifyTests/Verify/docs/mdsource/named-tuples.source.md

 # Named Tuples

-Instances of [named tuples](https://docs.microsoft.com/en-us/dotnet/csharp/tuples#named-and-unnamed-tuples) can be verified using `VerifyTuple`.
+Instances of [named tuples](https://docs.microsoft.com/en-us/dotnet/csharp/tuples#named-and-unnamed-tuples) can be verified.

 Due to the use of [ITuple](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.ituple), this approach is only available an net472+ and netcoreapp2.2+.